 A building programme which took place in 2019 was partly generously funded by parents; plaques of those parents who made significant donations can be found next to the pods in the Library.
 The girls were also directly involved with the fund-raising and Mrs Lowe even braved going down the slide in the Olympic Park to raise funds for the project!
 The building project created a new Library, Computing Room, Music Room, Studio Theatre, Art and DT Studio, Science Lab and Food Technology Room.
 These wonderful new facilities added to the already excellent facilities at Bute House.

-In July 2021, Mrs Lowe left and Mrs Sian Bradshaw has taken over as Head of Bute House.
+As of July 2021, Mrs Sian Bradshaw has been Head of Bute House.